Abbeville: 17th century

 At the beginning of the 17th century a plague epidemic wreaked havoc.
 More than 8,000 people perished, thus depopulating Abbeville.

 On 21 December 1620, King Louis XIII visited the town.
 His sister Henrietta went there several times.

 In 1635 and 1636 the town suffered from the war against the Holy Roman Empire and Spain.
 They destroyed many villages located in the surrounding area.
 Richelieu stayed in the city in October.
 A plague epidemic raged again during the years 1635, 1636 and 1637.

 In 1656, 6,000 soldiers, who had participated in the English Civil War, landed in France and took their quarters in Abbeville from where they left to go and reinforce the army of Turenne en route to Valenciennes.
-Shortly after, Balthazard Fargues sold the place to John of Austria and after meeting the price, he refused to deliver it to him, raising troops for himself who were then spread throughout the Ponthieu to ransom the inhabitants.
+Shortly after, Balthazar de Fargues sold the place to John of Austria and after meeting the price, he refused to deliver it to him, raising troops for himself who were then spread throughout the Ponthieu to ransom the inhabitants.
 Finally stopped, he was tried and hanged at Place Saint-Pierre on 17 March 1665.

 In 1657, Louis XIV came twice to Abbeville with his mother, Anne of Austria.

 By the mid-16th century, the woad trade shrank after the promotion of the pastel of the Pays du Midi, and it took to restructuring crafts.
 Colbert used it, and under Louis XIV, the city developed through the installation of Van Robais, manufacturers of sheets and tapestries from the Netherlands who, in 1665, created the Manufacture royale des Rames (drapery workshops).

 In 1685, it suffered a serious blow at the Revocation of the Edict of Nantes, the Protestant temple was destroyed and the persecuted workers who were the majority of skilled labour left the town, including those of Van Robais.
 The population decreased very strongly and never fully recovered from this exodus of talent.

 In 1693 the Ponthieu became the refuge of a considerable number of Bretons and Normans who had left their country because of famine, but they almost all perished of misery.